autonomys/subspace.js/examples/ts-node/README.md

   - Load a sample `Object` data (`sample-input.jpg`) as an array of bytes.
   - Send the `Object` to the network calling `putObject`.
-  - Receives the `objectId` from the previus call.
+  - Receives the `objectId` from the previous call.

 - Get Object:

   - Send the `objectId` to the network calling `getObject`.
-  - Receives the `Object` from the previus call.
+  - Receives the `Object` from the previous call.

 - Write the file to disk `sample-from-objectStore.jpg`.